Jenkins Integration

 When integrating tools by calling their endpoints, many times authentication is needed.
 This is done by storing an authentication token that is part of the webhook request.
 Since Webhook subscriptions are stored in clear text within the upstream Git repo, so be sure to store tokens or other secret data as Keptn secrets as follows:

-pair whereas the key is a unique identifier of your secret and the value holds the sensitive data.
+Create a secret with a unique name, secret scope set to keptn-webhook-service, and a key:value pair whereas the key is a unique identifier of your secret and the value holds the sensitive data.

 When configuring your webhook, you can reference the sensitive data as part of the URL, Custom header, and in the Custom payload.
 Therefore, click the key icon that opens the list of available secrets.
-Select your secret and specify the key that refers to the sensitive data you would like to include at this point and the key-value pair will be automatically inserted into the selected field in the format {{.secret.name.key}}
+Select your secret and specify the key that refers to the sensitive data you would like to include at this point and the key-value pair will be automatically inserted into the selected field in the format {{.secret.name.key}}.

-used in a webhook URL for triggering a Jenkins job would look like:
+For example, a secret called api with key called api-token used in a webhook URL for triggering a Jenkins job would look like:

 https://example.com?token={{.secret.api.api-token}}"